DegreeDoctor of Education

 |EDU 830 - Educational Theory and Best Practices across Disciplines

 |EDU 804 - Technology and Change in Organizations

 Candidates may proceed to subsequent courses in the curriculum with one Low Pass grade.
 A second Low Pass (or below) course grade may result in termination from the doctoral program.
 For those needing to report course completion status to employers, a Pass equates to a B or better.

-The UNE Doctor of Education program is designed for students to earn their doctorate within a three-year period.
+The UNE Doctor of Education program is designed for students to earn their doctorate by completing 51 credits.
 Those individuals who do not complete the program within this timeframe are afforded the opportunity to continue work on their dissertation by enrolling in a series of one-credit continuation courses which provide continued access to faculty and the full resources of the university provided to all enrolled students and doctoral candidates.
 This enrollment keeps students in active status and on the path to graduation, increasing the likelihood they will complete the Ed.D. program within the mandatory five-year period.

 Timeline for Completion